vmummer/juice-shop-solver-old/README.md

 # Summary

-This is some small enhancements from https://github.com/incognitjoe/juice-shop-solver
+This is some small enhancements from the orginal code that Joe Butler posted on GitHub https://github.com/incognitjoe/juice-shop-solver
 A collection of Python functions for solving the various challenges in the [OWASP Juice Shop](https://github.com/bkimminich/juice-shop), using